Syria seizing foreign aid while patients die, medical NGO says

 Chamaa also said 11 trucks of food from the U.N.’s World Food Programme (WFP) had disappeared after crossing into northern Syria from Turkey and was last seen at a SARC depot.

 But WFP spokeswoman Elisabeth Byrs denied its food aid was being diverted.
-WFP monitors on the ground, some in armored vehicles, were checking on distribution in most areas, she said.
+WFP monitors on the ground, some in armoured vehicles, were checking on distribution in most areas, she said.

 “WFP has never been and never will be a tool in the hands of any government.
 WFP continues to provide food aid to all Syrians in need and we are sure that it goes into the right hands.”

-She added that the Red Crescent, a volunteer organization which distributes the WFP’s supplies, was working in an impartial manner to reach people in need, no matter which part of society they represented.
+She added that the Red Crescent, a volunteer organisation which distributes the WFP’s supplies, was working in an impartial manner to reach people in need, no matter which part of society they represented. ($1 = 0.7840 euros) (Reporting by Tom Miles; Editing by Stephanie Nebehay and Mark Heinrich)